The final price for Croatia yacht rental mostly depends on these factors:

 Fuel consumption on a 45-foot sailing yacht is approx. 4L (one gallon) per hour.
 On a 40-foot cat is double, motor yacht consumes app.
 70L an hour.

-Basicaly it is hard to estimate how much fuel someone will spend.
-Catamarans usually consume between 100 and 150 liters per week while sailboats around 50.
+Basically it is hard to estimate how much fuel someone will spend.
+Catamarans usually consume between 100 &150 liters while sailboats around 50 on average per week.

 The local tax in Croatia does not affect much on the final price and is 1.35€ per person per day.